-Comment: Since mid 2016 Suitsupply has appointed one CSR manager that is the first contact person for FWF and responsible for follow up on problems identified by its monitoring system.
+Comment: Since mid-2016 SuitSupply has appointed a CSR manager that is the first contact person for FWF and responsible for follow-up on problems identified by its monitoring system.
+The CSR manager is supported by a CSR coordinator and a representative in the China office.